macloo/html-css-workshop/README.md

 Save and reload.
 We will use the three color blocks to help us see what happens next as we apply some tricky styles to this page.

-Compare your result to [this page](http://macloo.github.io/html-css-workshop/resources/page_layout/first.html).
-Your three background colors may differ, but the result should be similar.
+Compare your result to [this page](http://macloo.github.io/html-css-workshop/resources/page_layout/prelim.html).
+Your three background colors may differ, but the result should be similar at this stage in the exercise.

 ### CSS floats